ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
-<h3>🔥 &nbsp;<a href=https://medium.com/tag/reactjs target="_blank" rel="noopener noreferrer">ReactJS 주간 핫토픽</a>&nbsp; 🔗</h3>
+<h3>1.
+The Front-End Architecture Blueprint: A Practical Guide to Building Large-Scale React Apps - <a href="https://medium.com/@hritvikom/the-front-end-architecture-blueprint-a-practical-guide-to-building-large-scale-react-apps-64dc663d90b5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Scripting Soul`**

+<blockquote>Building a front-end app is easy.
+Maintaining it as it grows?
+That’s where the real game begins, as I’ve talked about in my other articles.
+Continue reading on Medium »</blockquote>

+<h3>2.
+Building a Local-First Notes App with React Context API and Theme Toggling - <a href="https://medium.com/@pratheeshabenedict/building-a-local-first-notes-app-with-react-context-api-and-theme-toggling-7c3191828b94?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `PRATHEESHA BENEDICT`**

+<blockquote>This article explores the fundamental building blocks of a simple notes application built with React.
+We’ll delve into how the React…
+Continue reading on Medium »</blockquote>

+<h3>3.
+Type-Safe API Integration: React + ABP Backend with OpenAPI TypeScript - <a href="https://hadoan.medium.com/type-safe-api-integration-react-abp-backend-with-openapi-typescript-2808cdb3944b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ha Doan`**

+<blockquote>Building robust, type-safe frontend applications with ABP Framework and automatic TypeScript type generation
+Continue reading on Medium »</blockquote>

+<h3>4.
+React Patterns That Don’t Seem Necessary — Until Your App Grows - <a href="https://medium.com/@hritvikom/react-patterns-that-dont-seem-necessary-until-your-app-grows-91d000ed0a52?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Scripting Soul`**

+<blockquote>When we’re building a small React app, everything feels straightforward.
+A few components, some props, maybe a bit of context, and we’re…
+Continue reading on Medium »</blockquote>

+<h3>5.
+Ecosystem As Heavy Baggage: Why Framework Innovation Dies Under Its Own Weight (And How Juris Is… - <a href="https://medium.com/@resti.guay/ecosystem-as-heavy-baggage-why-framework-innovation-dies-under-its-own-weight-and-how-juris-is-70383df18854?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Resti Guay`**

+<blockquote>A technical decision-maker’s guide to understanding why established frameworks can’t innovate — and what we’re doing differently.
+Continue reading on Medium »</blockquote>

+<h3>6.
+Mastering Forms in React: useState vs useReducer vs Form Libraries - <a href="https://javascript.plainenglish.io/mastering-forms-in-react-usestate-vs-usereducer-vs-form-libraries-fc85bb422755?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ssemugabi james`**

+<blockquote>🧠 Choose the right form state strategy for clean, scalable, and bug-free user interfaces
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>7.
+React Testing with Jest and React Testing Library (RTL) — Complete Guide [2025] - <a href="https://medium.com/@trrev2021/react-testing-with-jest-and-react-testing-library-rtl-complete-guide-2025-a08ed2175cc6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `JustAcademy  Classes`**

+<blockquote>Testing is an essential part of building robust, maintainable React applications.
+Whether you’re working on a startup MVP or an enterprise…
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Understanding JavaScript: Threads, Event Loop, and Execution Model - <a href="https://medium.com/@differofeveryone/understanding-javascript-threads-event-loop-and-execution-model-31ab27cca2e8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Ultimate Guide to Next.js Templates for Startups (2025) - <a href="https://medium.com/@salar_built/the-ultimate-guide-to-next-js-templates-for-startups-2025-2c7b957ba627?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amir Hossein Hosseiny`**
+✍️ **posted by `Salar`**

-<blockquote>JavaScript is single-threaded… but there’s more to the story.
-Let’s dive into its execution architecture.
+<blockquote>Launching a startup is hard.
+Between product development, user acquisition, marketing, and fundraising, building your startup’s website…
 Continue reading on Medium »</blockquote>

 <h3>2.
-What is Magic UI?
-Supercharge Your Website Design Effortlessly! - <a href="https://codingonce.medium.com/what-is-magic-ui-supercharge-your-website-design-effortlessly-93f2d4663b47?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+When to Use SSR, SSG, or ISR in Next.js (And How to Decide) - <a href="https://medium.com/x-periment-asteroid/when-to-use-ssr-ssg-or-isr-in-next-js-and-how-to-decide-2c3dcea7729d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Coding Once`**
+✍️ **posted by `Bits Kingdom`**

-<blockquote>If you’ve ever wished your website could look modern, polished, and interactive without spending hours coding custom components, Magic UI…
+<blockquote>Chapter 4: Choosing the right rendering method
-Continue reading on Medium »</blockquote>
+Continue reading on X-periment Asteroid »</blockquote>

 <h3>3.
-100+ people visited ForgeUI — and I didn’t even launch it (properly) - <a href="https://medium.com/@amanshakya0018/100-people-visited-forgeui-and-i-didnt-even-launch-it-properly-77e24fd58151?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Production-Ready Next.js Starter with Prisma, PostgreSQL, and Google Auth - <a href="https://medium.com/@bhuvan.thota3/building-a-production-ready-next-js-starter-with-prisma-postgresql-and-google-auth-9d0d7e94163b?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aman Shakya`**
+✍️ **posted by `Teacher B Code`**

-<blockquote>A few days back, I casually dropped a link to forgeui.in — a personal side project I’ve been building to upskill in frontend + design.
+<blockquote>Why This Stack Matters in 2025
 Continue reading on Medium »</blockquote>

 <h3>4.
-One Simple Change That Makes Your Next.js App Instantly Faster - <a href="https://medium.com/@melvinmps11301/one-simple-change-that-makes-your-next-js-app-instantly-faster-f55db89a4e4a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Multi-Zone vs Micro Frontends in Next.js — A Practical Comparison - <a href="https://medium.com/@hariharakumar5196/multi-zone-vs-micro-frontends-in-next-js-a-practical-comparison-a880e3e94ca5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Melvin Prince`**
+✍️ **posted by `HARI HARAKUMAR`**

-<blockquote>Intro: The Page That Crashed on Launch
+<blockquote>In modern frontend architecture, Multi-Zone and Micro Frontends are powerful strategies to scale applications and teams efficiently.
+Let’s…
 Continue reading on Medium »</blockquote>

-<h3>5. ⚡️ Next.js Isn’t Just a Framework Anymore — It’s Your Entire Frontend Stack  - <a href="https://medium.com/@theHackHabitual/%EF%B8%8F-next-js-isnt-just-a-framework-anymore-it-s-your-entire-frontend-stack-0b42f4d17d25?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5.
+Complete Guide to Next.js Special Files for App Router - <a href="https://utsavdesai26.medium.com/complete-guide-to-next-js-special-files-for-app-router-9a82f932909c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Hack Habitual`**
+✍️ **posted by `Utsav Desai`**

-<blockquote>Still think Next.js is just React + SSR?
- Think again.
- The game has changed — and Next.js is miles ahead.
+<blockquote>Master Next.js special files like page.tsx, layout.tsx, template.tsx, not-found.tsx, loading.tsx, and error.tsx to build modular, scalable…
 Continue reading on Medium »</blockquote>

 <h3>6.
-How One Slash Can Mess Up Your Next.js Pathname Logic? - <a href="https://joodi.medium.com/how-one-slash-can-mess-up-your-next-js-pathname-logic-a376fa54d00e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Remix vs Next.js: The Battle of Modern React Frameworks - <a href="https://medium.com/@dev.piyushzala/remix-vs-next-js-the-battle-of-modern-react-frameworks-d94d7d4be7c6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Joodi`**
+✍️ **posted by `Piyush zala`**

-<blockquote>When working with routes in Next.js, it’s common to check the current page using something like
+<blockquote>The React ecosystem has grown massively over the years, giving rise to a variety of frameworks that streamline server rendering, routing…
 Continue reading on Medium »</blockquote>

-<h3>7.
-Performance and SEO Gains from Decoupling WordPress with Next.js - <a href="https://medium.com/@nakiboddin.saiyad/performance-and-seo-gains-from-decoupling-wordpress-with-next-js-2212a874bfe4?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>7. ✨ Build a Professional Portfolio in Minutes — No Design Skills Needed - <a href="https://krishnamohanyag.medium.com/build-a-professional-portfolio-in-minutes-no-design-skills-needed-4ba94fa72b13?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nakiboddin Saiyad`**
+✍️ **posted by `Krishnamohan Yagneswaran`**

-<blockquote>With Google’s Core Web Vitals shaping the future of SEO, page speed, and performance are no longer optional; they’re mission-critical.
-One…
+<blockquote>In a world where first impressions matter more than ever, your portfolio is your handshake, your elevator pitch, and your digital identity…
 Continue reading on Medium »</blockquote>

 <h3>8.
-Speed Up Your Next.js App: Optimizing S3 Images with Cloudflare Images - <a href="https://medium.com/u11d-tech-blog/speed-up-your-next-js-app-optimizing-s3-images-with-cloudflare-images-34e4163e9159?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Build Lovable.dev-Quality UI: The Developer’s Claude AI Design Guide - <a href="https://medium.com/@milindkusahu/build-lovable-dev-quality-ui-the-developers-claude-ai-design-guide-2fd91ee9d824?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aleksy Bohdziul`**
+✍️ **posted by `Milind Kumar Sahu`**

-<blockquote>Let’s talk about something near and dear to every developer’s heart: making stuff faster without tearing your hair out.
+<blockquote>How I went from Bootstrap defaults to Awwwards-worthy interfaces using AI prompts
-Continue reading on uninterrupted engineering »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>